cloeav/PPD/README.md

 ### 2. Face detection
 In this application, a Haar cascade classifier was utilized to detect frontal faces in each video frame.
 The cascade classifier is built upon Haar-like features and the AdaBoost algorithm.
 OpenCV offers a range of pre-trained Haar cascade classifiers, and in this particular instance, the 'haarcascade_frontalface_default.xml' was employed.
 In addition, the detectMultiScale function was used to obtain the coordenates of the rectangles containing the detected fases.
 The parameters used in this function were:

-*- image:* The input frame in grayscale format.
+**_- image:_** The input frame in grayscale format.

-*- scaleFactor:* This parameter was set to 1.6 because a smaller value increased false positives because the algorithm detected smaller faces.
+**_- scaleFactor: _**  This parameter was set to 1.6 because a smaller value increased false positives because the algorithm detected smaller faces.

-*-minNeighbors:* This parameter was set to 5, indicated the minimum number of neighbors (rectangles) required for a detected region to be considered a face.
+**_- minNeighbors:_** This parameter was set to 5, indicated the minimum number of neighbors (rectangles) required for a detected region to be considered a face.
 A hiher value resulted in missed faces.